tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

 ## Results
 ### Determinants of severe irAEs from pretreatment blood
  - CD4 effector memory T cells at higher levels in pretreatment blood associated with severe irAE
+ - single cell TCR clonotype diversity of activated CD4 T 5+3 (*two clusters I think*) cells elevated in patients with severe irAEs, so TCR richness eclipses loss of diversity resulting from clonal expansion, also see a trend between bulk (not just activated CD4) TCR diversity in pretreatment samples and irAE development although the association is primarily attributable to CD4 T cells with effector memory profile (BCR diversity not associated with irAE as much)
+### Extended analysis of T cell features associated with irAEs
+ - verify scRNAseq findings with bulk RNAseq of additional patient blood samples (again see association between CD4 TEM cell levels and severe irAE development as well as higher TCR clonotype diversity predicting severe irAE development)
+ - a composite model integrating activated CD4 TM cell abundance and bulk TCR diversity outperforms either feature alone in predicting severe irAE development regardless of ICI therapy type, ICI response status, age, sex, melanoma subtype, affected organ
+ - model scores increase as a function of irAE severity, also predicts time to irAE development
+### Peripheral TCR clonal expansion linked to severe irAEs
+ - prior evidence of clonally expanded self/virus-reactive T cells in affected tissue linking self/pathogen-recognizing T cell clones to irAEs (*I wonder why viral antigen recognition would lead to irAEs, good for the viral-infected cells to be attacked, right?*)
+ - nontheless, they hypothesize that pre-treatment TCR clonotypes in peripheral blood might show greater propensity to expand in patients destined to develop severe irAEs after ICI
+ - observe increased TCR clonal expansion and persistence of baseline clones in patients developing severe irAEs (preferential expansion of activated CD4 TEM)
+### Circulating leukocytes in autoimmune disease
+ - does baseline peripheral blood profile of patients with severe irAEs resemble that of patients with autoimmune disease? compare to systemic lupus or IBD patients
+ - circulating activated CD4 TM cells associated with autoimmune disorders
+ - *severe irAEs may represent a subclinical or latent autoimmune state that is unmasked upon ICI treatment*, tracks with patients with autoimmune disease having flare ups after ICI treatment, *this may have implications for the investigation into the correlation between ICI clinical response and irAEs i.e. if you only observe irAEs in those predisposed to autoimmune conditions and if this doesn't relate to ICI clinical response then they won't always correlate*
+## Discussion
+ - identify two baseline features (activated CD4 TM cell abundance and more clonally diverse TCR repertoire in peripheral blood) as determinants of ICI-induced irAEs in melanoma patients
+ - previous studies had linked activated T cells and clonally expanded TCRs to severe irAEs but this study was uniquely looking t pre-treatment T cell characteristics
+ - unanswered question: do circulating activated CD4 TM cells (their abundance here found to correlate with irAE development) exhibit a higher propensity to recognize self-antigens in patients at risk for severe ICI induced irAEs?
+ - limitations: most irAEs occur within first 3 months but some can occur later (which would have been missed here, median time to severe irAE here was ~6 weeks with no irAEs after 3 months)
 # T-cell invigoration to tumour burden ratio associated with anti-PD-1 response
 ## Abstract
 ### Background